New North Cheshire energy research site to be UK's 'eyes and ears of the underground'

 The investment has been commissioned by NERC, the UK's main agency for funding environmental sciences, and is being delivered by the BGS, the UK's leading research centre in geoscience.

 The BGS has been modelling the geology of the Ince Marshes area since 2016 to determine its suitability for geological and energy technology research.
-Following an extensive study of the local geology, and consultation with landowners and local residents, the BGS can confirm Ince Marshes as its preferred location.
+Following an extensive study of the local geology, and consultation with landowners, the BGS can confirm Ince Marshes as its preferred location.